dccooper/fedmobile/01-Conceive/02_Customer_discovery.md

 >-Steve Blank

 **Test your hypothesis**
 So in order to avoid this, you need to get outside your office and engage with potential users.
-For our mobile apps, this means patients and providers.

-**Providers**

-**Patients**
+There are many ways that you can do this ranging from formal focus groups down to cornering whomever you can with a clipboard in hand.
+The important thing is to get unbiased feedback directly from your potential users.
+This data is what should you use to drive your product decisions and backup those decisions to your bosses.

 **Questions to ask yourself about your idea**
 - Is it clearly related to my line of work?